Nanhumly-Staging/twrp_device_xiaomi_sagit/README.md

 Tree for building TWRP for Xiaomi MI 6

 ## Note
-Only compatible with Android 11 and newer
+The default branch has not been tested, so don't use it to build it for the time being

 ## To compile

-repo init --depth=1 -b twrp-11 -u git://github.com/minimal-manifest-twrp/platform_manifest_twrp_aosp.git
+repo init --depth=1 -b twrp-12.1 -u git://github.com/minimal-manifest-twrp/platform_manifest_twrp_aosp.git

 . build/envsetup.sh && lunch twrp_sagit-eng